Canine arthritis is a fairly common disease among dogs. It’s often found in older dogs, but can strike younger dogs, too.

 Unfortunately, while dogs readily show their love, happiness, and loyalty, they are extremely good at hiding their pain.
 It’s up to you to watch for subtle signs that show they are suffering.

 Look for signs such as lethargy, walking in unusual patterns or problems jumping on furniture, and climbing stairs.

 1. Manage their weight

-This is the first and the most important rule.
+This is the first and most important rule.
 Don’t let your dog get overweight.
-I know you would like to shower them with their favorite food all the time to show your love, but trust me on this.
+I know you would like to shower them with their favorite food all the time to show your love but trust me on this.